 \section{Introduction}

-The simulation of population diffusion in networks is a significant and widely studied problem.
-In epidemiology, modelling virus transmission processes in complex networks lies at the core of our understanding about infectious diseases~\cite{Satorras_15}.
-At the same time, the spreading of information, computer virus, and advertisement have a similar transmission effect to the epidemiological virus.
-Thus the effect of computer safeguarding~\cite{Wang_2000}, viral marketing~\cite{Jurvetson2000WhatEI} can be evaluated via population diffusion.
-Since many population diffusion phenomena could be similarly treated as an epidemic metaphor, we focus on virus diffusion processes in this article, which also aligns with the urgent need for understanding the pandemic of SARS-Cov-2~\cite{WHO_reports}.
+The simulation of infection spreading in networks is a significant and widely studied problem.
+In epidemiology, modeling the spreading process in complex networks lies at the core of our understanding of infectious diseases~\cite{Satorras_15}.
+At the same time, the spreading of information, computer virus, and advertisement can be modeled as a contagion process.
+Thus, the effect of computer safeguarding~\cite{Wang_2000}, viral marketing~\cite{Jurvetson2000WhatEI} can be estimated by carrying out the similar spreading simulation.
+We focus on infection spreading simulation in this article, which aligns with the need for understanding the pandemic of SARS-Cov-2~\cite{WHO_reports}.